skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Session 13

-The party spends four days in the Mages Archives.
+The party spends four days in the Magus Archives.
 They take a generous and well-deserved rest.
 There are many challenges ahead, but they sense the tide has turned.

 At last they depart, heading west towards Washport.
-They re-seal the Mages Archives before they leave.
+They re-seal the Magus Archives before they leave.
 As far as Eomer is concerned they own the place now, so they may as well start taking care of it.

 The great cloud of ash has dissipated and been blown out to sea, but